bloc-buster/mproc/README.md

 - Linux

 ## blocbuster-pipeline
+- The Blocbuster pipeline consists of ccc, keephi, bfs, then carriers.
-- The blocbuster pipeline has been scripted for you.
+- The Blocbuster pipeline has been scripted for you.
 - The scripts require a SLURM HPC system.
 - Just change the global variables at the top of batch.sh to match your configuration.
 - And change the sbatch headers at the tops of the .sh files.